View our latest offers and deals on our offers page! See all offers

 Now the barge sails downstream the river Scheldt and after crossing the language barrier you enter the Flemish region.
 From here onwards Flemish is the spoken language.
 Your target today is Oudenaarde.
 In former days this little town was situated on the border of the French and German Empires and as a result it was involved in wars frequently.
 Since Oudenaarde was right in the firing-line, there was always someone on the look-out.
 The statue of the most famous watchman, Hanske de Krijger, is on the splendid city hall.
 In the first half of the 16th century this city hall was built of sandstone in Brabantine late Gothic style and it is one of the most beautiful city halls of Flanders.
 Oudenaarde is also known as the town of the tapestry weavers.
 Their tapestry is famous all over the world.

-Shortly after starting your cycling tour at Oudenaarde you briefly stop at the ruins of the old abbey of Ename, located at the river Scheldt.
-You keep on following the river towards Ghent, your destination.
+Today you keep on following the river towards Ghent, your destination.
 Ghent is a lively university town with a rich history.
 The town arose in Roman days on the confluence of the rivers Leie and Schelde.
 This favorable location brought on quite some wealth with a peak in the late 13th and early 14th century.
 The cloth industry was a source of great richness in the late Middle Ages.
 In the city many patrician residences have been preserved.
 In the “Lakenhal” – Cloth Hall – (1425) the cloth traders gathered.
 The most important church is St. Baafs cathedral, which was constructed in different centuries and in different styles.
 In the cathedral several masterpieces of medieval painting are to be found.
 “The Adoration of the Mystic Lamb” by Jan van Eyck is the most famous of all.
 You may wish to take a city tour by boat or visit the old castle Gravensteen.

 Today the barge will stay in Bruges.
 An optional bicycle ride through the pleasant countryside around Bruges will be offered, but you can also choose to spend your time in beautiful Bruges and visit a museum or do some shopping.